zoejaeger/Project-3-Team-24/README.md

       - Matthew, Daniel - Ensure Robot is built

-      -Matthew, Daniel - Get/save pictures from the robot
+      - Matthew, Daniel - Get/save pictures from the robot

 ----------------------------------------------------------------------------------------------------------------------------------------